Overclock Settings: CPU Core Ratio, voltages, Ringbus, and misc voltages.

 - Save Voltages for light overclocking, 1.2 Vcore @ 4.8Ghz for the 8700K, 1.2 Vcore @ 4.9Ghz for the 8086K.

-This is good and save starting point even if you have a good chip lower voltages will help to keep temperatures lower, start here if you are air cooling.
+This is a good and safe starting point even if you have a good chip lower voltages will help to keep temperatures lower, start here if you are air cooling.

 - Save Voltages for medium overclocking, 1.3 Vcore @ 4.9Ghz, 1.3Vcore @ 5.1Ghz for the 8086K.

 Most data for the 8700K and 8086K stipulates that these are good starting voltages when using open or closed-loop cooling

 - Above 1.4Vcore @ any frequency you will run into thermal throttling, any overclock on the 8700K or 8086K should be below 1.4Vcore to prevent thermal throttling and maintain save operating thermals.

 Again it will vary what your CPU will run on voltages wise however the general rule is that lower voltages are better and you will overclock higher if your chip reaches higher frequency on lower voltages.
 Now let's dive into applying those overclock settings, there are some settings that vary between motherboard types and vendors you should be able to double-check on the internet for your motherboard.
 However, the ASUS series should have the same naming conventions and lower-end motherboards might have fewer settings you can change.